 Dr. Bryan Myers, Professor

 My research interests are in the general area of applied social psychology.
 More specifically, I conduct research in Forensic Psychology.
 These include jury decision making studies investigating how pretrial attitudes shape decisions, capital sentencing judgments, and how emotions impact verdicts.
 In addition, I conduct research on eyewitness memory (particularly false memories), and dogmatic thinking and attitude change.
+For students applying to the Co-occurring Substance Use and Mental Health Disorders Program, two topic areas I would be interested in collaborating on are: (1) candor and disclosure in therapy, and (2) addiction and stigmatization.

 Mitchell, K., Myers, B., & Broszkiewicz, N. (in press).
 Good or essential?
 The effects of victim characteristics and family significance on sentencing judgments and perceptions of harm.
 Psychiatry, Psychology, and Law.